Advertising and Promotion

 Book and Trade Fair

-The Book and Trade Fair complements the Annual Conference program by allowing exhibitors to educate attendees about currently available products, publications, and services.
+The Book and Trade Fair complements the Conference Program by allowing exhibitors to educate attendees about currently available products, publications, and services.
 Participants in the event include: publishers of books in art and art history; magazines, journals, and periodicals in the arts; manufacturers and distributors of materials and equipment for artists; digital-image resources and digital-media providers; residencies and fellowships, foreign-study programs, and higher-education service providers; and university art and art history departments and art schools.

 Online Career Center